magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31763-catalog-price-rules-are-reverted-until-manual-reindex.md

 ## Issue

-When `catalogrule_product` partial indexer executed on configurable products, catalog rules get disappeared.
+When `catalogrule_product` partial indexer is executed on configurable products, catalog rules get disappeared.

 <ins>Steps to reproduce</ins>:

 1. Log in to the Admin backend.
 1. Go to **Stores** > **Attributes** > **Product** and search for "manufacturer" attribute.
-1. Add a few options and set "Use for Promo Rule Conditions" to *Yes*.
+    * Add a few options and set "Use for Promo Rule Conditions" to *Yes*.
 1. Go to **Stores** > **Attributes** > **Attribute Sets**.
-1. Select the default attribute set and add the "manufacturer" attribute to it.
+    * Select the default attribute set and add the "manufacturer" attribute to it.
 1. Create a configurable product with couple variations.
 1. Set "manufacturer" attribute value for previously created configurable product
 1. Create catalog rules:
     * Active = Yes
     * Websites = Main Website
     * Customer Groups = NOT LOGGED IN
-    * Conditions: manufacturer = <selected value for configurable product>
+    * Conditions: manufacturer = \<selected value for configurable product>
     * Actions: Any discount
 1. Do a full index.
-1. Check product price on PDP.
+1. Check product price on PDP and make sure the price is correct.
-1. Price is correct.
 1. Update "Weight" attribute of the created configurable product.
 1. Check product price on PDP.

 <ins>Expected results</ins>:

-Catalog rule prices set on configurable products is not be removed during partial reindex.
+Catalog rule prices set on configurable products is not removed during partial reindex.

 <ins>Actual results</ins>: